 If you're already thin, this is not the book for you.
 Not to lose weight anyway.
 If you want to live a healthy lifestyle, you can read the book and make a few changes.
 If you're one of the many Americans that needs to make a change but doesn't know where to start, then get this book.
 It clears through all the crap that's out there and gives you a straight forward plan.

-You many not like "the plan" but it's the only plan that's really going to work - for life.
+You many not like "the plan" in either of these books but they are the only plans that are really going to work - for life.
 And beyond the recipes and rules, I'd recommend you exercise.
 You don't have to be a track star or olympian.
 Just move your body every day - a lot.
 Do whatever you actually like to do - swim, dance, walk, ride bike.
 And do some stuff you hate - mow the lawn, dig a garden, clean your house.
 Just get up and move.

-*I received a complimentary copy of The Skinny Rules.
+*I received a complimentary copy of The Skinny Rules and I bought the Everything You Need to know book for free with Kindle unlimited.
 No compensation was received and all opinions expressed are my own.